GOVTNZ/silverstripe-php/README.md

 ## Getting started

-1. checkout the Silverstripe project
+1. clone a Silverstripe project
-2. add the example `docker-compose.yml` to your project (see `examples` directory)
+2. add the example `docker-compose.yml` and the `behat-docker.yml` to your project (see `examples` directory)
 3. run `docker-compose up`
 4. browse to `localhost:8000` and finish the setup (note: you can always go back to `localhost:8000/_setup` to reset the database)